micromdm/nanodep/docs/operations-guide.md

 In "decrypt and decode tokens" mode (that is, by specifying the path to the downloaded tokens file with the `-token` switch) it will attempt to use the certificate and key on disk (specified by `-cert` and `-key` switches, respectively, with an optional password for an encrypted private key specified with `-password`) to decrypt the tokens and display them.
 They can then be stored in `depserver` by using the "raw" token API (documented above).

 **Note: `deptokens` is not required to use NanoDEP: `depserver` contains this functionality built-in using the tools/scripts (or via the API) directly.
 See above documentation.**

+**Note: `deptokens` is discouraged for use with NanoDEP's `depserver`.
+The private key and certificate for the PKI exchange is not preserved when only uploading OAuth tokens.
+Some modern DEP functionality will not be possible.
+See the note above regarding the Tokens API.**

 ### Switches